ClouDesire/docusaurus/docs/customer-cloud-credentials.md

 You can use your AWS account on the platform by providing:

-* Identifier: an unique description useful for recognizing this credentials among the others
+* Identifier: a unique description useful for recognizing this credentials among the others
 * Access key: the access key ID (for example, AKIAIOSFODNN7EXAMPLE)
 * Secret key: the secret access key (for example,